Modern interior design of a Nevada cannabis lounge with stylish seating and ventilation features

 Nevada has two main categories: Retail Consumption Lounge (for current cannabis retailers or microbusinesses) and Independent Consumption Lounge (freestanding lounge).
 Both allow on-site smoking/vaping and hospitality services.

-Can we sell cannabis at the lounge?
+Can we sell cannabis in a Nevada consumption lounge?

 No, consumption lounges themselves cannot sell product.
 Patrons must already have purchased their cannabis elsewhere.
 However, lounge operators must ensure all consumed cannabis came from licensed sources (via receipts or secure drop-off).